-The Plan Covers In-Network Providers Out-of-Network Providers Durable medical equipment (DME Equipment and supplies for diable treatment including, but not limite blood glucose monitors monitor supplies insulin infusion devices etes deductible You pay 50% coinsurance after deductible Prosthetics, such as breast prostl artificial limbs, and artificial eyes hesis, Corrective lenses for aphakia or keratoconus Eyeglasses/lenses after cataract surgery (purchased within 24 more of cataract surgery) nths Cochlear implants Non-investigative bone conductiv hearing devices re la Hearing aids for a hearing loss th cannot be corrected by other cov procedures.
-Maximum of one hea aid for each ear every three years ered aring Custom foot orthoses Amino acid-based elemental form nula Special dietary treatment for phenylketonuria (PKU) when recommended by a physician Wigs (scalp hair prostheses) for h loss due to alopecia areata only.
-Maximum of one wig per person p calendar year Corrective lenses prescribed for child age 18 and younger as follows: Iren You pay 30% coinsurance after deductible NO COVERAGE Eyeglasses (lenses and frames); maximum of one standard frame one pair of lenses per person per calendar year (see NOTES below and .
-Contact lenses; maximum of one of contact lenses or one year's su of disposable contact lenses per person per calendar year; and Eligible low vision aids prescribed eligible ophthalmologists or optometrists specializing in low vi care
+The Plan Covers In-Network Providers Out-of-Network Providers • Durable medical equipment (DME) Equipment and supplies for diabetes treatment including, but not limited to: You pay 30% coinsurance after deductible You pay 50% coinsurance after deductible blood glucose monitors monitor supplies insulin infusion devices • Prosthetics, such as breast prosthesis, artificial limbs, and artificial eyes • Corrective lenses for aphakia or keratoconus • Eyeglasses/lenses after cataract surgery (purchased within 24 months of cataract surgery) • Cochlear implants • Non-investigative bone conductive hearing devices • Hearing aids for a hearing loss that cannot be corrected by other covered procedures.
+Maximum of one hearing aid for each ear every three years. • Custom foot orthoses • Amino acid-based elemental formula • Special dietary treatment for phenylketonuria (PKU) when recommended by a physician • Wigs (scalp hair prostheses) for hair loss due to alopecia areata only.
+Maximum of one wig per person per calendar year rrective lenses for children age 18 and unger as follows: You pay 30% coinsurance after deductible NO COVERAGE • Eyeglasses (lenses and frames); maximum of one standard frame and one pair of lenses per person per calendar year (see NOTES below); or • Contact lenses; maximum of one pair of contact lenses or one year's supply of disposable contact lenses per person per calendar year; and • Eligible low vision aids prescribed by eligible ophthalmologists or optometrists specializing in low vision care